Do you offer telephone, video, or online therapy?

 Insurance Provider: [Will give you a rundown of the diagnosis limitations to reimbursement.]

-Yes, we are!
-We are currently having our employees work within a hybrid setup where they are in the office for in-person sessions one day a week and the rest of the time they are holding virtual sessions on an encrypted, HIPAA compliant platform.
+Yes!
+All our clinicians are fully vaccinated, and some have their booster shots.
+Our employees work within a hybrid setup where they are in the office for in-person sessions one day a week and the rest of the time they are holding virtual sessions on an encrypted, HIPAA compliant platform.

-If you are not vaccinated, you may book telehealth appointments at this time.
-See the attached letter about in-person appointments for more details.
+If you are not vaccinated, don’t worry!
+We can still see you for virtual therapy.
 If your vaccination status changes, you are welcome to start booking in-person appointments with your therapist once you upload your proof of vaccination to your online portal.

 What is the hourly fee?